-Organisations are feeling the intense heat of digital disruption and are increasingly realising that, in the face of this, they cannot remain stagnant.
+Organisations are feeling the intense heat of digital disruption and are increasingly realising that, in the face of this, they cannot stagnate.

 The need for agility is of growing importance; companies should be able to adapt rapidly to market and environmental changes.
 Yet, when it comes to energy, few organisations can execute on this objective - despite significant changes in their sector and a near tripling of wholesale energy prices.